BP Pal

 Enrolled patients receive blood pressure checks and reminders via text message at their preferred time each week, though they can send in blood pressure readings at any time.
 Readings are automatically processed, and out-of-range values are escalated to the centralized BP Pal care team, consisting of one nurse and a physician assistant, for further management.
 Additionally, BP Pal uses natural language understanding to classify and triage inbound texts so that the care team can quickly identify high-priority patient needs and medication requests.

-To investigate the effectiveness of the program, we conducted a randomized controlled trial of BP Pal from 2022 to 2023, enrolling 300 primary care patients with uncontrolled hypertension.
+To investigate the effectiveness of the program, we conducted a randomized controlled trial of BP Pal in 2023, enrolling 300 primary care patients with uncontrolled hypertension.
 Patients in the intervention arm received a blood pressure monitor and six months of text-based blood pressure monitoring through BP Pal.
 Patients in the control arm received usual care.

 Impact